Let’s take it back to day one…

 2. You Don’t Need to Offer Everything

 In the beginning, I offered everything under the sun: logos, social templates, brand boards, mini websites, PDFs… I said yes to everything.
+Literally if you needed it, I would do it.

-But here’s what changed everything: when I simplified my offers and marketing and drove one core service — strategic website design — I got more aligned clients, more consistent inquiries, and more income.
+But here’s what changed everything, when I simplified my offers and marketing and drove one core service, strategic website design, I got more aligned clients, more consistent inquiries, and more income.

-3. The Best Clients Are Past DIY
+3. The Best Clients Are Passed DIY

 Some of my favorite clients are the ones who’ve already tried to build their own site.
 They’re over the endless Canva templates and YouTube tutorials.
 They dread having to make changes or updates.
 They want a professional who can take it off their plate and do it right.

-If you’re ready to finally have an online home that feels like you and sells for you — I’d love to help.
+If you’re ready to finally have an online home that feels like you and sells for you, I’d love to help.

 You’re more ready than you think.